daitangio/pque/README.md

 # pigi
 PostgreSQL Super LiGht queue System, pigi for friends

 Do you have a PostgresQL 13 with a Java 11 application, and do you need a quick and solid queue implementation?
-This is one possible answer.
+This is a possible answer.

 Pigi born because we need a very 'vanilla' implementation, based on PostgreSQL 13 or beyond, integrated with liquibase and Spring Boot.